SublimeText/UnitTesting/README.md

 ### Travis CI

-To enable Travis CI Linux and macOS builds, copy a important file:
+To enable Travis CI Linux and macOS builds, copy the file:
 [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml)
 (caution: with a beginning dot) to your repository and change the environmental variable `PACKAGE` to the name of